mariam-gad232/graph-scene-generation/README.md

-# Automated Scene Graph Generation for Semantic Image Understanding
+# Scene Graph Generation for Semantic Image Understanding

 A deep learning pipeline for generating scene graphs from images, enabling semantic understanding of visual relationships between objects.